blairerickson/RPG-game/README.md

 - Occasionally background music file in m4a format will not play.
 Compressed to around 1 MB and it appears to have resolved bug.

-Code uses mutliple libraries including:
+# Code libraries included and used to create:

 - PixiJS .v4 which handles the graphics display in javascript. https://github.com/pixijs